E-commerce

 SEO performance audit: definition and scope

-A performance SEO audit is a targeted analysis of useful loading speed, interaction responsiveness, and layout stability.
-It complements—without replacing—the review of keywords, internal linking, and indexing.
-The objective is twofold: improve what users experience (less abandonment, better conversion) and align the store with the expectations expressed by Google around Core Web Vitals, presented as experience-related signals in search results.
+A performance SEO audit is a targeted analysis of useful loading speed, responsiveness to interactions, and layout stability.
+It complements, without replacing, the review of keywords, internal linking, and indexing.
+The goal is twofold: improve what users experience (less abandonment, better conversion) and align the store with Google’s expectations around Core Web Vitals, presented as signals related to experience in search results.

-The typical scope includes: selecting template URLs by page type, collecting field metrics when possible (reports from the Chrome UX Report), comparing them with lab measurements via PageSpeed Insights, identifying heavy or blocking resources, third-party scripts, unoptimized images, and technical debt related to the theme or apps.
-This is not just a race for scores: a good audit links each metric to a plausible cause and to a development or content task.
-It complements traditional crawl and indexing monitoring without replacing it: both views remain necessary to prioritize budget and development.
+A typical scope includes: selecting model URLs by page type, collecting field metrics when possible (reports from the Chrome UX Report), comparing them with lab measurements via PageSpeed Insights, identifying heavy or blocking resources, third-party scripts, unoptimized images, and debt related to the theme or applications.
+It is not just a race for scores: a good audit links each metric to a plausible cause and to a development or content task.
+It complements standard crawling and indexing monitoring without replacing it: both views remain necessary to prioritize budget and development.

 Why page experience matters for SEO

-Google insists that rankings are based on many signals; experience metrics are not the only lever.
-However, a slow or unstable store weakens usability: visitors leave before reaching the cart, which indirectly affects your business indicators and the quality of behavioral signals.
-Google’s Core Requirements also remind us to avoid manipulative techniques: optimizing performance in service of the user remains consistent with a sustainable strategy.
+Google insists that ranking rests on many signals; experience metrics are not the only lever.
+On the other hand, a slow or unstable store weakens usage: visitors leave before reaching the cart, which indirectly affects your business indicators and the quality of behavioral signals.
+Google's Basic Requirements also remind us that manipulative techniques must be avoided: optimizing performance in the service of the user remains consistent with a sustainable strategy.

-On the editorial side, always combine technical performance with the guide to creating helpful content: a fast page that does not meet search intent will not “save” your SEO.
-The performance audit must therefore be read alongside your SEO strategy by brand stage and with the e-commerce SEO guide.
+On the editorial side, always cross technical performance with the guide on creating useful content: a fast page that does not meet search intent will not «save» your SEO.
+The performance audit must therefore be read together with your brand-stage SEO strategy and with the e-commerce SEO guide.

 The three Core Web Vitals: what you’re really measuring

 The three main metrics are described in detail on web.dev.
-In operational summary for an e-commerce site:
+In operational terms for an e-commerce site:

 Metric